mauzumshamil/mauzumshamil/README.md

 # Hi there, I'm Mauzum Shamil! 👋

 I'm currently pursuing my Master's in Data Science, with a strong passion for exploring data to uncover valuable insights.
 As an enthusiast in both Data Science and Computer Science, my GitHub repository showcases a range of projects that reflect my expertise and dedication to these fields.
-My internship experience further fuels my drive to analyze data and solve real-world problems through data-driven solutions.
+My recent experience further fuels my drive to analyze data and solve real-world problems through data-driven solutions.

 ## About Me